 Improve how you respond, improve how you sell

-We found that organizations using RFP response software submitted 43% more responses in 2020 than those without.
+We found that organizations using RFP software submitted 43% more responses in 2020 than those without.
 We also found that organizations averaged a 45% win rate in 2020.
 From a sales perspective, that’s a huge opportunity for improvement: submit more responses, win more deals.

 To learn more about how response management can benefit your sales processes, schedule a demo today!